Sternbach-Software/BeautifulZmanim/README.md

 Run the browser application: `./gradlew :composeApp:jsBrowserDevelopmentRun`

 # License
 Licensed under the [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
 One of the things this means is that if you use any code in this repository, you must make your code publicly available.
+It also means that you must state the modifications you made to the code.
 See the license for the full terms.